Champions League final 2023: When is it, what TV channel is it on and what is the venue?

 Who are the current champions?

 Real Madrid defeated Liverpool 1-0 in Paris last year thanks to a Vinicius Junior second-half strike.
 It was the club’s 14th triumph in the competition, extending their own record.
 On the back of that victory, Carlo Ancelotti became the first coach to win the European Cup four times.
-He is also the only one to have taken a team to five finals.
+He is also the only one to have taken a team to five finals, but was denied the opportunity to reach a sixth after his side lost to City in this year’s semi-final.